Cfeusier/Cfeusier.github.io/_posts/2015-01-11-interview-question-function-bind.markdown

 1. each function gets its own `arguments` object with arguments from invocation stored on the object
 2. the `arguments` object is *not* an array
-3. the `.prototype` property of a function object stores all of the **shared** functionality that each instance of that function object will inherit
+3. the `.prototype` property of the function object stores all of the **shared** functionality that each instance will inherit
 4. you can turn the `arguments` object into an array by using the `slice` method on the `arguments` object
-5. all array objects have inherit the `slice` method from the `Array.prototype`, so we can get access to the `slice` method by referencing `Array.prototype.slice`
+5. we can get access to the `slice` method by referencing `Array.prototype.slice`
 6. however, we want the `slice` to work on the `arguments` object, not the `Array.prototype` on which the method is being called
 7. we can **force** the context of the `slice` invocation by using either `.call` or `.apply`
 8. on line 2, we want to ignore the first argument (the context object), so we only want to slice from index 1 to the end, so we need to pass `1` into `slice` as an argument